mcash8/dataviz-project-proposal/README.md

 ## Sketches

 ![image](https://user-images.githubusercontent.com/63068410/220155332-c287ffc0-7fa4-4c22-beba-7a39cd0f85fd.png)

 The purpose of the donut chart is to visualize the distribution of wins among the different piece colors.

 ![image](https://user-images.githubusercontent.com/63068410/220155576-7fab3cd9-4506-4096-b8a7-2450a3a14305.png)

+The second sketch would aid in answering the question: what opening moves are used the most?
+I think it would also be neat to add interactivity here and let the user select an opening move style and highlight the areas of the board corresponding to that move.

 ![image](https://user-images.githubusercontent.com/63068410/220155643-dc18776d-fdcf-4c52-9faa-ed71897105f7.png)

 ![image](https://user-images.githubusercontent.com/63068410/220155687-04534372-e587-40d8-8379-d52b318b3217.png)